modelica/Modelica_LinearSystems2/README.md

 ## License

 This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2).
+it can be redistributed and/or modified under the terms of the [3-Clause BSD License](https://github.com/modelica/ModelicaStandardLibrary/blob/master/LICENSE).

 ## Development and contribution
 The devolopment is organised by [Martin Otter](http://www.robotic.dlr.de/Martin.Otter).